SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 a metalaand-plastic hand computer.

-Most devices in D6 Space are “ola” by default.
+Most devices in D6 Space are "ola” by default.
 Devices that are fiilly alm (or devised as fully 31111) are somewhat more fragile (and